JoeCianflone/rebase/readme.md

 ### Styles in `.vue` files or `.scss` files

 Put them where you feel comfortable, but be consistent for the project.

+## Potential Baseline Components

+### Atoms

+-  text
+-  headlines
+-  button
+-  input (text & textarea)
+-  input (select)
+-  input (checkbox)
+-  input (radio)
+-  errors
+-  label

+### Molecules

+-  dropdown
+-  modal
+-  accordion
+-  popovers
+-  toasts
+-  tables (responsive)
+-  cards
+-  breadcrumbs
+-  icons

+### How to grid

+Do not use flexbox for page-level layout.
+We use CSS Grids for the main aspects of all our pages.
+Flexbox should be used for things in **one** dimension--this means things like a navigation system, but not the container of the navigation system.

+# The rest is up to the project

+At this point, this feels like the most we can create on a global level.
+There may be other things as we go along, but we're not going to try and force out everything, we're going to grow the system organically.
+I know, that can sometimes lead to terrible things happening, but, I'm a gardener...no seriously...one rule I've learned about gardening is that weeds happen, you can put down all the barriers and mulch you want, they will find a way.
+If you assume your barriers will _always_ work your garden will be overrun within a year.
+You've gotta prune it.

+The same thing is true for a design system or meta-framework.
+Constant pruning is needed and it's never done.
+So that's my mentality here.
+We're not forcing conventions, but as they show up, we'll add them in